 - 5. He must be alert to the opportunities available.
-E.g. while preparing Balance Sheet he can analyse the debts outstanding over six months and suggest remedial measures to the clients.
+E.g. while preparing Balance Sheet he can analyse the debts outstandings over six months and suggest remedial measures to the clients.
 Thus, he can add value to his services. - 6.
 Bring professionalism have a mandate in writing and keep a record. - 7.
-Value addition to our services:-
+Value addition to our services:- or differences suggest ways to resolve the same.

-He can assists in drafting arbitration agreements and in case of dispute or differences suggest ways to resolve the same.
+He can assists in drafting arbitration agreements and in case of dispute